laracasts/Commander/readme.md

 }
 ```

+> When you call the `execute` method on the `CommanderTrait`, it will automatically map the data from `Input::all()` to your command.
+You won't need to worry about doing that manually.

 So what exactly does the command bus do?
 Think of it as a simple utility that will translate this command into an associated handler class that will, well, handle the command!
 In this case, that means delegating as needed to post the new job listing.

 By default, the command bus will do a quick search and replace on the name of the command class to figure out which handler class to resolve out of the IoC container.
 As such: